stevebauman/eloquent-table/README.md

     return view('book.show', compact('book'));

-In this case, the book is going to have many authors (`haveMany` relationship)
+In this case, the book is going to have many authors (`hasMany` relationship)

 In your view: